Robin McKinley is an American fantasy author, whose works often have active female heroes.

 - Portent of Doom: Invoked by the Regent in "The Stagman," who goes to considerable pains to conjure up unseasonable thunderstorms which he can claim as a bad omen over his niece's upcoming ascension to the throne.
 Luthe is distinctly unimpressed with his sloppiness.

 - Recurring Character: Luthe, the immortal mage featured most prominently in The Hero and the Crown, turns up in a lot of McKinley's stories whenever an enigmatic mentor figure is called for.

 - Required Secondary Powers: Downplayed version in Spindle's End.
 One of the fairy godparents' gifts is a beautiful singing voice—but it doesn't say anything about having actual musical talent.
 Rosie naturally has a tin ear and can't carry a tune in a bucket, which the gift doesn't change.

 - Rightful King Returns: In "The Stagman" in A Knot in the Grain... very reluctantly on the part of Princess Ruen, the rightful ruler in question, who has to be pushed into it by Luthe.

 - Slipping a Mickey: One of the pieces of advice given to the soldier in "The Twelve Dancing Princesses" is not to drink anything the princesses give him.
 The old woman giving this advice remarks that she's surprised none of the other men before him have thought of it on their own.

-- Something about a Rose: Beauty and Rose Daughter, inevitably.
+- Something about a Rose: Rose Daughter, inevitably.